-Although this glucose disorder is not enough to provide a basis for a diagnosis of diabetes, this would be an implication of the person's risk of developing diabetes, also known as prediabetes.
+Although a glucose disorder is not enough to provide a basis for a diagnosis of diabetes, it does give the implication that you are at risk of developing the disease in the future; this is known as prediabetes.

-When there are signs of doubt, the patient should visit a hospital to get an accurate diagnosis of the condition.
-After the examination, depending on the specific case, the doctor will prescribe the patient to perform the most suitable types of diabetes tests.
+When in doubt, you should visit a hospital to get an accurate diagnosis of your condition.
+After examination and depending on the specific case, the doctor will prescribe the most suitable diabetes tests.

 1. HbA1c test

-In the quantitative HbA1c test, the HbA1c index will reflect the average blood glucose concentration in the past 3 months.
+In the quantitative HbA1c test, the index reflects the average blood glucose concentration for the past 3 months.

-The HbA1c index is an important basis for assessing the amount of glucose attached to red blood cells (hemoglobin, the oxygen-carrying protein in red blood cells) in the patient's blood.
+The HbA1c index is the basis for assessing the amount of glucose attached to red blood cells (hemoglobin, the oxygen-carrying protein in red blood cells) in the patient’s blood.

-This is also a test often prescribed by doctors in case of needing to diagnose and monitor the effectiveness of treatment for patients with type 2 diabetes.
+This is also a test prescribed by doctors to diagnose and monitor the effectiveness of treatment for patients with type 2 diabetes.

-For the most accurate results, this type of test is not available everywhere, only international standard testing centers can guarantee results.
+These tests are not available everywhere, only international standard testing centers can guarantee the most accurate results.

-The normal value of HbA1c is always lower than 5.7%.
-But the higher the blood sugar, the more hemoglobin with sugar comes with the following risks:
+The normal value of HbA1c is lower than 5.7%.
+But as blood sugar levels rise, so do the corresponding risks: